Ashishkumar44/Prakriti-seva---The-Eco-dharmik-Platform/README.md

-  # My Seva App
+  # Prakriti Seva - The Eco Dharmik Platform

-  This is a code bundle for "My Seva App" — an implementation inspired by a Figma design.
-The original design reference (for attribution) is available at the Figma file: https://www.figma.com/design/rZMN081pMcTusgZiRXBQdJ/Prakriti-Seva-Website-Design.
+  This repository contains the code for "Prakriti Seva - The Eco Dharmik Platform."
+It was implemented based on a Figma design; the reference file (for attribution) is: https://www.figma.com/design/rZMN081pMcTusgZiRXBQdJ/Prakriti-Seva-Website-Design.

   ## Running the code